Dean Ween

-Michael Melchiondo Jr., better known by his stage name Dean Ween, is an American guitarist, singer and a founding member of the alternative rock group Ween.
+Michael Melchiondo Jr. (born September 25, 1970), better known by his stage name Dean Ween, is an American guitarist, singer and a founding member of the alternative rock group Ween.
 He is currently active in the groups Ween, Moistboyz and The Dean Ween Group.

 Biography

 In 1984, Melchiondo met Aaron Freeman in a junior high school typing class, in their hometown of New Hope, Pennsylvania.
 The two adopted the fictitious surname Ween after the demon-god Boognish appeared to them, with Melchiondo taking up the name Dean Ween and Freeman the name Gene Ween.

 In 1991, Melchiondo formed the punk rock duo Moistboyz with Guy Heller.
 Moistboyz have released five eponymous studio recordings.

 Melchiondo made contributions to two projects by his friend Josh Homme: The Desert Sessions and Queens of the Stone Age.
 On the 2002 Queens of the Stone Age album Songs for the Deaf, Melchiondo played guitar on "Mosquito Song", "Gonna Leave You", and "Six Shooter".

 In 2009 Melchiondo received his captain's license and regularly leads fishing trips off the Jersey Shore as Mickey's Guide Service.